-Figure 11-4 shows the calibration of the modelled annual mean area source B(a)P contribution, where a calibration coefficient has been derived by comparing the uncalibrated modelled area source component with measured concentrations.
-The measured concentrations have been adjusted to represent background (non-industrial) concentrations by subtracting the uncalibrated modelled point source contribution at these locations.
+Figure 11-4 shows the separate calibration of the modelled annual mean area source B(a)P contribution for locations in Great Britain and Northern Ireland applied in the 2017 assessment.
+The calibration coefficient for locations in Great Britain has been derived by comparing the uncalibrated modelled area source component with measured concentrations at monitoring stations in Great Britain.
+The calibration coefficient for locations in Northern Ireland has been derived by comparing the uncalibrated modelled area source component with measured concentrations at monitoring stations across the UK.
+The measured concentrations have been adjusted to represent background (nonindustrial) concentrations by subtracting the uncalibrated modelled point source contribution at these locations.
 Those stations where the uncalibrated point source contribution was \geq 5% were excluded from the calibration hence the adjustment to the measured concentrations is minimal.
-To calculate the calibrated area source contribution for each grid square in the country the modelled area source contribution was multiplied by the calibration fit coefficient.
+To calculate the calibrated area source contribution for each grid square in the country the modelled area source contribution was multiplied by the relevant calibration fit coefficient.